PeachyDB-Inc/PeachyDB/README.md

 - **29.g)** Before criticizing/disparaging this product please be considerate of the fact that we are a very small team with very limited resources.
 However, as we obtain more resources, we expect to rapidly address majority of the issues and close the gap with the very best products.
 In the meantime any issues encountered should be recorded in Github issues for the project.

-- **29.h)** Since we are mostly compatible with Cassandra CQL, if you have issues with our current release you can migrate to Cassandra or similar products easily.
+- **29.h)** Since we are mostly compatible with Cassandra CQL, if you have issues with our current release, you can migrate to Cassandra or similar products easily.
 We hope that this should not be needed.

 ## 30. Why are we closed source?